Graham Windham

 Graham Windham is a private nonprofit in New York City that provides services to children and families.
 It was founded in 1806 by several prominent women, most notably Elizabeth Schuyler Hamilton.
-As of 2015, the organization has received greater awareness because of Lin-Manuel Miranda's hit Broadway musical Hamilton in which Eliza Hamilton expresses that she is "proudest of" establishing "the first private orphanage in New York City."
+Since 2015, the organization has gained renewed attention because of the success of the Broadway musical Hamilton, in which the character of Eliza Hamilton describes the orphanage as her proudest achievement.

 Graham Windham, Eliza Hamilton's centuries-old "living legacy," has evolved from an orphanage to a family and youth development organization that assists over 4,500 local children each year.
 It has won awards, distinctions, and honors for its work.

 History

-Graham Windham was founded in 1806 when Isabella Graham, the President of the Society for the Relief of Poor Widows with Small Children, decided to take care of six orphans rather than placing them in the local almshouse where children were often forced to work for food and shelter.
-Graham then enlisted the help of her daughter, Joanna Bethune, and friend, Eliza Hamilton.
+Graham Windham was founded in 1806 when Isabella Graham, the President of the Society for the Relief of Poor Widows with Small Children, decided to take care of six orphans rather than placing them in the local almshouse.
+Children placed there were often forced to work for food and shelter.
+Graham enlisted the help of her daughter, Joanna Bethune, and friend, Eliza Hamilton.
 Together, they established the Orphan Asylum Society in the City of New York, which first met on March 15, 1806.
 Sarah Hoffman was elected the first director.

-The cornerstone of the asylum building in Greenwich Village was laid on July 7, 1807.
+Around the time of its founding, New York City’s orphanages were religiously segregated institutions that relied on a blend of private and public funding.
+The Orphan Asylum Society's women founders initially used private funding, but later raised money to build an asylum building.
+Its cornerstone in Greenwich Village was laid on July 7, 1807.
 West 4th Street was formerly named Asylum Street after the institution.

 In 1835, a separate child welfare institution, the Society for the Relief of Half-Orphan and Destitute Children, later known as Windham Child Care, was established to help widowed parents care for their children.
 Throughout the nineteenth century, both of these organizations continued developing new programs to serve New York's most vulnerable children and families.

 In 1977, the Orphan Asylum Society (the Graham Home for Children) and Society for the Relief of Half-Orphan and Destitute Children (Windham Child Care) merged to create Graham Windham.

 In 2006, Graham Windham celebrated its two hundred years of service with a Bicentennial Ball attended by notable figures including Hillary Rodham Clinton, Laura Bush, George Pataki, and Senator Chuck Schumer.

-At a 2016 benefit held at the Museum of Modern Art in New York City, Graham Windham honored Lin-Manuel Miranda, his father Luis A. Miranda, Jr., Hamilton actors Phillipa Soo and Morgan Marcell, and the historian and biographer Ron Chernow.
+At a 2016 benefit held at the Museum of Modern Art in New York City, Graham Windham honored Lin-Manuel Miranda, his father Luis A. Miranda, Jr., Hamilton actors Phillipa Soo and Morgan Marcell, and historian and biographer Ron Chernow.
 They were all honored for their support of Eliza Hamilton's legacy.

-Graham Windham's historical archives contain over two hundred years of documents and have been part of the New York Historical Society's collection since 2011.
+Graham Windham's historical archives contain over two hundred years of documents.
+These have been part of the New York Historical Society's collection since 2011.